Lighting and Rendering

 One of the first ways you can create a presentation is to create a shot showing an area of your model or texture work that you want to showcase and then make a slight camera movement over 100 frames or more to either pan, rotate or move in/out on the area being showcased.

-Creating Slow camara movement to display parts of your model
+Creating slow camera movement to display parts of your model

-To create a camera movement, we will first need to know how to set keys on the timeline, fortunately that is a very easy thing to do in maya.
+To create a camera movement, you first need to know how to set keys on the timeline, fortunately that is a very easy thing to do in Maya.

-To create a movement, we need to create two keys: The starting position and the ending position.
+To create a movement, you need to create two keys - these are the starting position and the ending position.

 Before you start creating keys it is a good idea to have a clear idea of what you want the movement to look like.
 The demonstration below will create a slow push on the model.